 - less than one week in advance - no reimbursement of fee.

 Please note: Workshops may be cancelled if required delegate numbers are not met.
-In the unlikely event that this occurs full fees will be refunded.
+In the unlikely event that this occurs, full fees will be refunded.

 How to apply

-Online registration for the Autumn 2017 course will open two months before the course start date.
-Your application will be reviewed within two weeks of submission and you will be informed via email whether you have been allocated a place on the course.
+Applications will be reviewed within two weeks of submission and you will be informed via email whether you have been allocated a place on the course.
 At this point you will need to pay the associated fees (until the fees are paid, your registration is not confirmed).

 Please note: That only registrations for a named individual will be accepted, ie it is not appropriate to book a generic place on behalf of an institution, and decide at a later date which member of staff will be allocated to attend.
 This is because in our experience the eligibility criteria and session preferences relate to the individual, and not the institution.